djannot/dcos-demos/dcos-secure-pipeline/README.md

 ./install.sh
 ```

-It will deploy Apache HDFS, Kafka (with its own dedicated ZooKeeper), Spark, NiFi and Jupyter with Kerberos and TLS.
+It will deploy Apache HDFS, Kafka (with its own dedicated ZooKeeper), NiFi and Jupyter with Kerberos and TLS.

 A `KDC` will also be deployed, but if you'd like to reuse the same approach to deploy this stack in production, you would skip this step and use your own KDC (which could be Active Directory, for example).

-## demo script
+## Demo script

 Run the following command to launch NiFi in your web browser: